BDC Hamburger Icon

 • Data recording and reporting

-Ligan said bar owners should also look for these capabilities when choosing a POS system:
+Ligan said bar owners should also look for these attributes when choosing a POS system:

-• Fast user interface: Not all graphical user interfaces are created equal.
+• Fast user interface: Not all software interfaces are created equal.
 For example, some require extra steps for exiting screens to modify, start or cash out a tab, which might frustrate your bartenders.

 • Tab transfer and selection between systems: It’s essential to have a system that can seamlessly transfer the tab between servers.
 For example, if a customer opens a tab at the bar but then moves to the patio seating, the tab will need to be transferred accordingly.